aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/breaktype/_index.md

 public class BreakType
 ```

-A utility class providing constants.
 Specifies type of a break inside a document.
 ## Fields

 | Field | Description |